-For the price point and intended purpose of the amplifier, the controls (while limited) are very functional, and many appreciate its simplicity.
+For the price point and intended purpose of the amp, the controls (while limited) are very functional, and many appreciate its simplicity.
 Its practice features also get a lot of positive mentions, including the AUX input and a headphone output.
-Many users also appreciate its overall tone and projection, which sounds good to their ears in lower volumes, allowing for quiet practice.
+Many users also appreciate its overall tone and projection, which sounds good to their ears at lower volumes, allowing for quiet practice.

 While smaller speakers are a concession to portability (which is incredibly important for a practice amp), note that when they’re less than 10” there’s a significant drop off in the representation of low-end frequencies.
 The amp also only has a power rating of 15-watts, so don’t expect to be gigging with this amp (unless you choose to put it through a PA).
 This amp does not come with any effects, and while that may be a limiting factor depending on the genre you play, it does help to keep price low.

-All ina ll, the Hartke HD15 is a nice budget bass amp to keep in mind.
+All in all, the Hartke HD15 is a nice little bass amp on a budget and a useful practice amp.